JeffersonGibin/visor-chat-lmb-socket/README.md

 ## What is this project ?

 This service is part of the project for the selective process of the Visor.
 The project is a service to work with socket.
+For more information about the project, [visit here](https://github.com/JeffersonGibin/visor-challenge)

 ## Architecture